Within the university you can reserve rooms for educational and non-regular educational purposes, but also for events, meetings and gatherings.

 Small Meeting Room

-The Common Room (koffiekamer) is available every weekday from 17:00 for drinks after meetings or conferences.
+The Huizinga Common Room (Koffiekamer Huizinga) in the Johan Huizinga Building is available every weekday from 17:00 for drinks after meetings or conferences.
 Reservations need to be made through the secretariat.
 The secretariat can also help with the organisation of the drinks.

-The Huizinga building and all other buildings on campus, except for the Lipsius Building, are opened for visitors and students from 07:30 - 17:30 on weekdays.
-In the evening and during the weekends, staff members can use their office space in the Huizinga building by picking up the key to the main entrance with their 'blue key card'.
-Visitors are not allowed in outside the regular opening hours.
+The Johan Huizinga Building and all other buildings on campus, except for the (main) Lipsius Building, are opened for visitors and students from 07:30 - 17:30 on weekdays.
+In the evening and during the weekends, staff members can use their office space in the Johan Huizinga building by picking up the key to the main entrance at the Lipsius reception desk with their 'blue building pass'.
+Visitors and students are not allowed in the Johan Huizinga Building outside the regular opening hours.
 The Lipsius building has longer opening hours and is opened during the weekends as well.